 Analysis and Design: You will read and analyze the primary literature, and design experiments.
-This will include work like reviewing, doing homework on, and learning techniques; annotating and discussing articles in the free website, Perusall; writing summaries and experiments; and peer review.
-You will have about 22 point opportunities each of 14 weeks for 300 points total.
+This will include work like reviewing, doing assignments on, and learning techniques; annotating and discussing articles in the free website, Perusall; writing summaries and experiments; and peer review.
+You will have 300 points total.

-Class Discussions: To share what we learn about the data analysis and experimental design asynchronously through individual reading and group annotation in Perusall, we will also meet about once per week during class time, usually on Thursdays.
-You will have 14 opportunities for 8 points for a maximum of 100 points.
-There are more opportunities for points than the maximum to accommodate students who need to miss a class.
+Class Discussions: To share what we learn about the data analysis and experimental design asynchronously through individual reading and group annotation in Perusall, we will also meet about once per week during class time, usually on Mondays.
+Wednesday we will meet to answer questions or for class.

 Exams: Two hourly exams will consist mostly of essay questions on data analysis.
 You will interpret data that you have not seen before, but is similar to how we have analyzed data together for class.
 There may be other short answer questions on techniques and/or the main principles of the course.
 This is about skills and the big picture.
-I am not going to ask you picky questions about figures you have seen, or details of the articles.
 It will be open book, but on your own.
 Most class time will be practicing these skills, so active participation in class is the best way to do well on exams.

 Lab: You will complete one literature research paper.
 Small assignments that will build to the final term paper include the selection of a topic and articles, the transitions between the articles, the summary of one of your selected articles, a rough draft, and a peer review session.
 These assignments will help you make continuous progress through the semester.
-They are worth 7 to 10 points each and lab assignments will be due at 11:59 pm on Mondays.
+They are worth 7 to 10 points each and lab assignments will be due by the lab schedule.
 The final draft is 70 points.